OCA/server-tools/letsencrypt/README.rst

 parameter ``web.base.url`` - if this comes back as ``localhost`` or the like, the module doesn't request anything.

-If you want your certificate to contain multiple alternative names, just add them as configuration parameters ``letsencrypt.altname.N`` with ``N`` starting from ``0``.
+Futher self-explanatory settings are in Settings -> General Settings.
+There you can add further domains to the CSR, add a custom script that updates your DNS and add a script that will be used to reload your web server (if needed).
 The amount of domains that can be added are subject to `rate limiting <https://community.letsencrypt.org/t/rate-limits-for-lets-encrypt/6769>`_.

 Note that all those domains must be publicly reachable on port 80 via HTTP, and they must have an entry for ``.well-known/acme-challenge`` pointing to your odoo instance.

+Since DNS changes can take some time to propagate, when we respond to a DNS challenge and the server tries to check our response, it might fail (and probably will).
+The solution to this is documented in https://tools.ietf.org/html/rfc8555#section-8.2 and basically is a `Retry-After` header under which we can instruct the server to retry the challenge.
+At the time these lines were written, Boulder had not implemented this functionality.
+This prompted us to use `letsencrypt_backoff` configuration parameter, which is the amount of minutes this module will try poll the server to retry validating the answer to our challenge, specifically it is the `deadline` parameter of `poll_and_finalize`.

 Usage
 =====